terlar/exercism-workspace/emacs-lisp/bob/README.md

 # Bob

+Welcome to Bob on Exercism's Emacs Lisp Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Bob is a lackadaisical teenager.
 In conversation, his responses are very limited.

-Bob answers 'Sure.' if you ask him any question, such as "How are you?".
+Bob answers 'Sure.' if you ask him a question, such as "How are you?".

 He answers 'Whoa, chill out!' if you YELL AT HIM (in all capitals).

 He answers 'Calm down, I know what I'm doing!' if you yell a question at him.

 He says 'Fine.
 Be that way!' if you address him without actually saying anything.

 He answers 'Whatever.' to anything else.

-Implement a function `response-for` that takes a string as argument and returns the appropriate response.
+Bob's conversational partner is a purist when it comes to written communication and always follows normal rules regarding sentence punctuation in English.

 ## Source

+### Created by

+- @canweriotnow

+### Contributed to by

+- @benreyn
+- @kytrinyx
+- @stefanv
+- @vermiculus
+- @yurrriq

+### Based on

-Inspired by the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)
+Inspired by the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. - https://pine.fm/LearnToProgram/?Chapter=06

-## Submitting Incomplete Solutions

-It's possible to submit an incomplete solution so you can see how others have completed the exercise.